5.2 Steps in the Audit Process

 5.2.2 Selection of the sample of programs for audit

 Auditors independently select programs for audit, typically four undergraduate and four graduate cyclical program reviews.
 At least one of the undergraduate programs and one of the graduate programs will be a New Program or Major Modifications to an Existing Program approved within the period since the previous audit.
-The Executive Director authorizes the proposed selection, assuring, for example, a reasonable program mix.
+The Senior Director Academic authorizes the proposed selection, assuring, for example, a reasonable program mix.

 Specific programs may be added to the sample when an immediately previous audit has documented causes for concern, and when so directed in accordance with Framework Section 5.2.5 (b).
 When the institution itself so requests, specific programs may also be audited.